 While some bottles have a hint of smokiness, it's not the primary feature of the Mezcal category.
 The taste of mezcal is heavily influenced by the agave plant's terroir, the mezcalero's methods, and factors like seasonality and water source.
 It's a diverse and fascinating spirit that captures the essence of Mother Earth and agave in every sip.

 Related article: Learn how to drink Mezcal as Mexicans do

 Mezcal is typically available in the four different expressions mentioned above: Joven, Reposado, Añejo, to Extra Añejo.
 The unaged Joven expression is the most common type, but you can also find many Mezcals that have aged for a long time.

-Joven: A young and fresh Mezcal.
+- Joven: A young and fresh Mezcal.
 Typically unaged but can be aged up to two months and is either referred to as Joven or Blanco.

-Extra Añejo: Aged for three years or longer, the Extra Añejo Mezcals premium products with a well-rounded and complex flavor profile.
+- Extra Añejo: Aged for three years or longer, the Extra Añejo Mezcals are premium products with a well-rounded and complex flavor profile.